thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 **You Do:**

-- Talks to everyone at your table, explain session token signing as if they were someone with no technical background.
+- Talk to everyone at your table, explain session token signing as if they were someone with no technical background.

 ***